CTXO/Python-libraries-for-AWS-lambda-layers/README.md

-# Python packages for AWS Lambda Layers
+# Python libraries for AWS Lambda Layers

 ## How to use